Prior to filing a complaint (appeal), use

 Property Assessment Review Panel (PARP).

-The deadline to file a complaint (appeal) to the PARP for your 2020 Assessment was January 31.
+The deadline to file a complaint (appeal) to the PARP for a 2022 Assessment is January 31, 2022.
+This deadline has now passed.

 The second level of appeal is the Property Assessment Appeal Board (PAAB).
-The deadline to file an appeal to the PAAB is April 30 of each year.
+The deadline to file an appeal to the PAAB is April 30 of each year (Note: due to April 30 falling on a weekend, for 2022 PAAB the deadline is extended to May 2, 2022).
 You must file a complaint (appeal) with the PARP first before filing an appeal to PAAB.
+For more information, visit the PAAB website.

-If you pay taxes to a First Nation taxing authority, check your assessment notice for information regarding assessment review.
+If you pay taxes to an Indigenous taxing authority, check your assessment notice for information regarding assessment review.
 The Provincial assessment complaint (appeal) and appeal system may not apply.
-For appeal information specific to First Nations, review Appeal Process for First Nations.
+For appeal information specific to Indigenous communities, review Appeal Process for Indigenous communities.